stevekane/math-game/README.md

 ###Game
 The game object is very stupid.
 It simply repeats a cycle infinitely.

-It has two states, ACCEPTING ANSWERS, DISPLAYING ANSWER
+It has three states:
+1. collecting-answers
+2. displaying-answer
+3. waiting

 Generate question and answer.
 Hash the answer.
 Send the question and hashed answer to all connected players.